pavangk7/gcc-2.0-user-documentation/policy-as-code/compliance-management-on-aws-security-hub.md

-# Compliance management on Aws Security Hub
+# Compliance management on AWS Security hub

 If the non-compliant PaC Security Hub findings has been resolved, administrators can remove the resolved finding from the dashboard using alert suppression.
 Alternatively, if the PaC findings are not applicable to the agency account, administrators may also supress those findings that are not required.